Top

 What Friday & Cox, LLC Can Do For You

 Some assume that pursuing workers’ compensation is a long and arduous process.
 While the legal process is certainly no walk in the park, we want to assure you that we will take care of everything we can.
+Our workers compensation attorneys focus on alleviating your burden, keeping you informed while we navigate the complexities of the paperwork and negotiations involved.

 Insurers generally aim to pay out as little as possible, and saying the wrong thing to them could have a massive impact on the compensation they will pay.
 Because of this, our team will handle all communication with them.
-We know how to report your case in a way that can maximize your potential payout, depriving them of opportunities to reduce your claim.
-We will also consult with medical professionals to ensure that your injuries, the time you need to heal, and the cost of covering your medical expenses are all well-documented in your case.
-Medical records back up your claim, making it harder for your employers to contest.
+We know how to report your situation in a way that can maximize your potential payout, depriving them of opportunities to reduce your workers’ compensation claim.
+Our goal is to foster an environment where you feel supported and confident in the transparency and advocacy of our services.

 If you have recently been injured on the job, call us at (412) 900-8250 or contact us online to set up a free case evaluation